sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 * When and in what contexts shortcuts are useful.
 * Some patterns for multi-cursor usage.

+This tutorial walks you through different scenarios where the use of hotkeys is demonstrated in real-world situations.
+Learning them this way will help you identify situations where the use of a hotkey can be beneficial during your day-to-day work.

+If you are interested in a quick reference for the most commonly used hotkeys, take a look at [these JetBrains IDEA reference cards](https://resources.jetbrains.com/storage/products/intellij-idea/docs/IntelliJIDEA_ReferenceCard.pdf).
+Looking for more personalized hotkey suggestions that will improve your development speed?
+Take a look at the plugin [Key Promoter X](https://plugins.jetbrains.com/plugin/9792-key-promoter-x).
+It tracks your most commonly used actions, suggests hotkeys.
+It also shows you how many times you used a shortcut or took the long route.

+Another useful IDEA plugin for using hotkeys is the [Presentation assistant](https://www.jetbrains.com/idea/guide/tutorials/presenting/presentation-assistant/).
+This adds a hovering window which displays the key combination you just used.
+It is really helpful when sharing your screen with others (when pairing, for example).
+It can also be used as additional feedback to simply remind yourself of what you just did.

 ### How you will learn

 The only way to get shortcuts into muscle memory is by using them repeatedly.
 This tutorial series provides a structured approach to learn